 - Warranty– Dependent on retailer

 This total body design is a c-shaped pillow that boasts a cotton poly cover and a lofty polyfill that is machine washable.
 Although it can be difficult to remove and replace, you can buy a zippered cover to replace the original.
 Covers also come in a variety of colors to fit your decor.
+So, the customizability continues through to the aesthetics.
+This pillow truly suits every need and style.

 Measuring 60 x 25 inches, and 7 inches tall, this is a great pillow for any stage of pregnancy, as well as give an upright support for lounging and nursing when the time comes.
 The higher loft provides proper head and neck support for side sleeping, and the shape allows for all body support.
 It also seems to be a popular pillow for anyone looking for body pillow support to alleviate discomfort from injury or surgery as it can help hold your body in position while allowing full relaxation.